AVAILABLE ON DVD

 Edinburgh 1831: medical student Donald Fettes is too poor to continue with his studies, so his lecturer Dr. Wolfe MacFarlane agrees to take him on as his assistant.
 Fettes is disappointed when MacFarlane refuses to perform an operation on a young paraplegic girl because he’s too busy, then disgusted when he learns that MacFarlane has been paying cabbie John Gray to supply him with stolen dead bodies for anatomical research.
 Gray seems to have some hold over MacFarlane, and then Fettes begins to realise exactly how Gray obtains these bodies….

-The Burke and Hare murders were a series of 16 killings committed over a period of ten months in 1828 in Edinburgh, Scotland, undertaken by William Burke and William Hare, who sold the corpses to Robert Knox for dissection at his anatomy lectures.
+The Burke and Hare murders were a series of sixteen killings committed over a period of ten months in 1828 in Edinburgh, Scotland, undertaken by William Burke and William Hare, who sold the corpses to Robert Knox for dissection at his anatomy lectures.
 These grisly deeds have understandably inspired quite a few films, the most recent being the comedic Burke And Hare in 2010 which was a major disappointment coming from John Landis.
 I’ve seen most of them, and have always rated 1960’s The Flesh And The Fiends [unofficially remade in 1985 as The Doctor And The Devils] as the best one.
 But of course I hadn’t seen Val Lewton’s version until now, and now I just can’t decide which is best.
 Both are very, very good.
-The first feature film of Robert Wise [West Side Story, The Haunting, The Day The Earth Stood Still] is obviously less graphic, but of course that certainly doesn’t mean that it’s inferior, especially if you’re dealing with a Lewton production in which reticence is a strength.
+The first feature film which Robert Wise directed in its entirety is obviously less graphic than the later film, but of course that certainly doesn’t mean that it’s inferior, especially if you’re dealing with a Lewton production in which reticence is a strength.
 It was based on a short story of the same name by Robert Louis Stevenson, but is actually a sequel to the grisly facts that inspired it, and not just because it’s set afterwards and some of its characters refer to Knox, Burke and Hare.
 It’s probably the most all round entertaining of the Lewtons which makes it understandably that it’s also one of the most popular.
 It’s slightly different to the previous ones [as I think the final film Bedlam will also be], replacing subtle yet complex handling of what usually turns out to be the supernatural with fact-inspired, more ‘in your face’ happenings, much of the horror coming not from things like the ‘Lewton bus’ but the details of the story, though that’s not to say that there aren’t some tremendously chilling moments, especially a final scene that must have scared 1945 audiences silly.

 Elsewhere, the corpses pile up and secrets are revealed as the central relationship becomes the one between MacFarlane and Gray, the latter being really the conscience of the former who’s plagued by guilt and might be losing his mind.
 “You’ll never be rid of me” says Gray at one point, and he proves to be right.
 The chilling finale sees Lewton pull off the sort of climax that EC Comics were later known for, though my favourite horror sequence is much earlier.
 Several times we’ve lingered on a woman singing a traditional Scottish song on a street corner for money, and at one point we’ve had a brilliant transition from her into an inn where a boy is singing a similar song.
 But eventually we get to when she walks alone down a deserted cobblestone street at night, still singing her song which is now almost unbearably melancholic.
 The camera is held on her as she walks under a bridge and disappears into the darkness on the other side.
 Without any cuts and from a distance, Gray’s horse and coach enter the frame, plodding slowly along in the girl’s wake.
 The coach disappears into the same darkness under the bridge.
 We then hear the girl’s song cut off at the end of a note with a slight squeak – and finally the shot cuts to the next scene.
 While I do most certainly love a lot of gory, visceral horror – I wouldn’t be writing for this website if I didn’t – there are many examples of when the subtle approach is the most effective and frightening, and this scene is a very good example of that.
 Wise, who don’t forget much later made the superb ghost movie The Haunting which had several genuinely spine chilling moments without showing anything except for that terrifying scene with the door, truly proves himself with this scene.
 Overall his direction isn’t that different from that of Jacques Tourneur and Mark Robson, clearly and understandably following the Lewton movie template fairly closely.